sheldoncoates/Dolphin/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-If you'd like to have Dolphin run locally on your machine (for fun or whatever), Make sure you have the following prerequisites before trying to do installation.
+If you'd like to have Dolphin run locally on your machine (for fun or whatever), make sure you have the following prerequisites before trying to do installation.

 ### Prerequisites